 See the Best Practices section for recommendations and considerations when implementing a Full Stack SDK.

 If you have any questions, please contact support.
-We'll be happy to help you set up any of our SDKs!
+We are happy to help you set up any of our SDKs!